Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

 = 3.1.28 =
+* Feature: Automatically sort events with the same day and time alphabetically.
 * Fix: Issue with jQuery not being added as a script dependency.
-* Feature: Automatically sort events with the same day and time alphabetically.
+* Dev: Tested up to WordPress 5.4.2

 = 3.1.27 =
 * Revert to 3.1.22 version to skip recent update that has an error.